How to help

 How to help as an individual

 There are several volunteer centres operating in different areas of South Gloucestershire, with coordinators who work to put people in touch with local charities directly.
-You can find out more including contact details, information on specific roles, and how to be added to the COVID-19 volunteer support distribution list, by visiting their websites:
+You can find out more and how to be added to the Covid-19 volunteer support distribution list by contacting the following:

-- Patchway, Filton and the Stokes volunteering centre
+- Patchway, Filton and the Stokes – email@example.com

 Befriending is not a big commitment, it can be as little as one phone call a week, which can make a real difference to someone who is feeling isolated and lonely.